bebatut/amma/README.md

 3. Open [http://localhost:8888/tree/](http://localhost:8888/tree/)
 2. Move to `src` in Jupyter
-4. Prepare the differential expression analyses
-    1. Open `prepare_data.ipynb` and execute all cells
+4. Prepare the data: Open `0-prepare_data.ipynb` and execute all cells

 ### Full analysis